redhat-cip/software-factory/docs/intro.rst

 Introduction to Software Factory
 ================================

-Software Factory is a collection of existing tools that aims to provide a powerful platform to collaborate on software development.
+Software Factory is a collection of existing tools that aim to provide a powerful platform to collaborate on software development.
 Software Factory eases the deployment of this platform and adds an additional management layer.
 The deployment target is an